algolia/jekyll-algolia/docs-src/src/options.md

   settings: false
 ```

+We suggest users to at least run with the default settings once, so that the default
+relevance settings are set, which you can override via the dashboard after.

 ## `indexing_batch_size`

 This option defines the number of operations that will be grouped as part of one